The New England Air Museum offers an array of exciting programs for Girl Scouts and Boy Scouts including overnights, day workshops, and group visits.

 Participants receive FREE ADMISSION to the New England Air Museum the following day, as well as half-price admission for immediate family members.

-$55 per person fee also includes an evening snack and a hot breakfast, plus a commemorative patch for all participating scouts.
+$55 per person fee also includes an evening snack and a hot breakfast, plus a commemorative patch for all participants.

 Reservations are taken on a first-come, first-served basis with a $25 per person deposit required to reserve a spot.
-This is a very popular event, so it's best to reserve early!
+Registration closes on month prior to the Overnight, or when the program sells out.
+NEAM Overnights sell out quickly, so it's best to reserve early!

-Additional Overnights are available upon request for scout groups with a minimum of 100 registered participants.
+Private Overnights are also available upon request for scout groups with a minimum of 100 registered participants.
 Contact us for more details.

 Contact Amanda Goodheart Parks, Director of Education, by phone at 860-623-3305 X313, or by email for more information or to register your group